popa13/M241/README.md

 ## Final Prep
 The Final Prep webpage contains solutions to finals from previous years.
 I also shared the solutions to the Concept Checks from the textbook.

+## How I taught the class
+I would start off the semester by handing out sections 1.1, 1.2, and 1.3 to the students.
+I will ask them to complete that on their own in class and ask them to submit their completed work for the first homework.

+Starting on the second week, I would start lecturing using the lecture notes templates provided in the Lecture Notes webpage.
+The students were responsible of printing or downloading the lecture notes template from the course website.
+In class, I would have a wacom tablet connected to my laptop and I would fill in the lecture notes while I lecture.
+Those notes were projected with a projector, so that the students can see all my notes during lecture.

+Every week, there would be a recitation lead by a teaching assistant.
+During these recitations, the students were asked to work on the exercises.
+I would also ask the teaching assistant to take attendance.
+I used this to give extra points to students with a good attendance rate.
+At the end of the recitation, we would release on the LMS the homework assignment due for next Monday.
+To see the homework, check out the Homework file in this repository.

+I hope this will help you plan you class.

 # Final remarks
-You can reach me by email parisepierreolivier@gmail.com if you have any questions or would like to add your own contributions.
+You can reach me by email parisepierreolivier@gmail.com if you have any questions or if you would like to add your own contributions.
 Best of luck!